Hyria’s virtual recruitment forum proves more popular with visitors than the in-person event

 Hyria – aiming for employment

-Hyria is a Finnish educational and training organisation which provides vocational training, coaching and rehabilitation services for students of all ages.
-The choices range from sustainable development to management and from catering to logistics.
+Hyria is a Finnish educational and training organisation which provides vocational training, workforce development, coaching and rehabilitation services for students of all ages.
+The choices range from sustainable development to management and from catering to healthcare and logistics.
 Hyria aims not only to create graduates, but above all to help them secure jobs that inspire them.
 Organizing a diverse, engaging recruitment forum is particularly in line with Hyria’s values.
 This year’s virtual event made it easy for students to compare different fields, chat with employers and study mentors, and work on their CVs with the help of professionals.

 ThingLink spoke to Heidi Heikkinen, Recruitment Coordinator at Hyria, who has been involved in implementing the Hyria Recruitment Forum for many years, traditionally been held on-site at Hyria.
 In 2021, the event could not be held on campus due to the pandemic, which led the team to look for virtual ways to hold the event.

-The Challenges of an In-Person Event
+The Challenges of an In-Person Careers Fair

 In the past, the recruitment forum has been held for two days at the Riihimäki and Hyvinkää campuses.
 This has required a lot of time from the exhibiting employers and other organisations, and a lot of organisation from Hyria’s own staff.

 Another challenge has been to find suitable dates for the event.
 It has been difficult to coordinate the schedules of employers and students, and to guarantee access for all students.
-Even if the recruitment forum was made “mandatory” in the students’ timetable to fit around commitments such as work placements, some could be ill or in quarantine and therefore unable to attend.

 Previously it was also difficult to attract non-Hyria students when the event was held in the school’s sports hall.
 Outsiders had assumed that the event was only for Hyria’s own students only.
 So in previous years, the forum was also held in shopping centers to attract other job seekers.
-But this made it more difficult for Hyria students to attend due to other commitments.
+But conversely, this made it more difficult for Hyria students to attend due to other commitments.

-Live webinar and virtual fair
+Live webinar and virtual career fair

 In 2021 Hyria decided to try a virtual recruitment forum hosted on ThingLink for the first time as a response to these challenges.
 According to Heidi, the organizers (Hyria’s communications and marketing services team, Joni Leimu, Milla-Miia Luosujärvi and Katja Pudas) were quickly inspired by how easy it was for visitors to navigate the virtual event.
 Exhibitors’ information was grouped into clear sections with tags that included company descriptions, videos, links to further information and opportunities to chat with employers.
 It was also linked to the Instagram accounts of Hyria’s different sectors, which provided students with additional information and practical tips for their everyday studies.

-The 2022 event
+The 2022 careers fair

 The second virtual fair in 2022 was based on the first event.
 The event link was published on the Hyria website on 14 February and was open for 5 days.
 Students, jobseekers and other interested parties could participate at their convenience without registration, wherever they were in the world.
 The target groups were Hyria’s own students and trainees who were considering further studies and future job opportunities, secondary school students who were in the process of making joint application choices, plus all other job seekers and those considering study options.
 This year, nearly 40 employers and several educational institutions from all over Finland were involved.
 The virtual event featured companies from a wider area than was possible at the on-site event.